eventuate-examples/es-kanban-board/README.md

 # Real-time, multi-user Kanban Board demo

-This sample application demonstrates how you can use the Eventuate&trade; Platform to build a real-time, multi-user collaborative application.
+This sample application, which is written in Java and uses Spring Boot, demonstrates how you can use the Eventuate&trade; Platform to build a real-time, multi-user collaborative application.
 The Kanban Board application enables users to collaboratively create and edit Kanban boards and tasks.
 Changes made by one user to a board or a task are immediately visible to other users viewing the same board or task.